hypersign-protocol/job/jd-sr-dev-node.md

 - Sometime you might have to design the architecture of the application, so you should be ready to understand full picture of the product.
 - You should have some experience (or atleast have egerness to learn) with building scalable solution.
 We work with distributed systems.
 - One most important thing, be ready to hustle and learn a lot.
-- Required tech stack: Javascript,  Node js and related technologies like babel, webpack blah blah blah
+- Required tech stack: Javascript,  Node js and related technologies like babel, webpack blah blah blah!

 **Who are we and what kind of people we are?**